Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3_Infinite_Pathways.md

 Info : Certain Classes like Wizard and others, only get the new Sublcasses on Level 2.
 But dont worry you can respec ingame easily via Respec Spell.

 Info : Dont open the Mod Manager ingame, only the Mod Configuration Menu if you wanna adjust Settings.
 Unless you follow the Optional Way described below.

-Important Info: Some Classes work until Level 20, other only unti Level 12.
-I advice to Multiclass then.

 Info : Ignore Missing Icons.